Vet reveals how to play with a kitten (and the one thing you should never do)

 As kittens get older, playtime becomes less about play-fighting with the rest of the litter and starts to focus more on objects, so that they can polish their hunting abilities.

 Just as kittens learn some boundaries from playing with their litter, playing with you is just as important for learning their boundaries with people.
-Of course, play isn't just about learning; it also prevents boredom that can lead to behavior problems later in life, and it gives them plenty of exercise, which is the best way to stop them putting on too much weight or developing health problems in the future.
+Of course, play isn't just about learning; it also prevents boredom that can lead to common kitten behavior problems (such as aggression), and it gives them plenty of exercise, which is the best way to stop them putting on too much weight or developing health problems in the future.

 How much time should you spend playing with your kitten?